Groups call for reintroduction of jaguars to southwestern United States | ExBulletin

 Groups call for reintroduction of jaguars to southwestern United States

-Environmental groups and scientists at two universities want US wildlife managers to consider reintroducing jaguars to the American Southwest
+ALBUQUERQUE, NM Environmental groups and scientists at two universities want US wildlife managers to consider reintroducing jaguars to the American Southwest.

 In a recently published article, they say the destruction of habitat, highways and existing segments of the border wall mean that the natural recovery of big cats north of the US-Mexico border would be unlikely over the next century without human intervention.